ChrisChinchilla/chrischinchilla.com/_clients/here.md

 - visualization
 ---

 HERE provides mapping data and related services to individuals and companies.
-We helped their innovation team with documentation, examples and developer experience.
+I helped their innovation team with documentation, examples and developer experience.